 - Ask for help.
 Try to open up to the people close to you and let them know you need help.
-If someone offers to baby-sit, take them up on it.
-If you can sleep, take a nap, or maybe you can catch a movie or meet for coffee with friends.
+If someone offers to babysit, take them up on it.
+If you can sleep, take a nap, or maybe you can see a movie or meet for coffee with friends.
 You may also benefit from asking for help with parenting skills that can include caregiving techniques to improve your baby's sleep and soothe fussing and crying.

 Remember, taking care of your baby includes taking care of yourself.